-- Note that the targeted cells (green) do not have to be contiguous: ANY reordering of the correlation matrix can move ANY cells to the rightmost (lower)triangle submatrix (the last column doesn't even have to be fully filled), at which point changes in these cells in the angles matrix will ONLY change these cells (orange) in the correlation matrix. - Changes to targeted cells WILL change other cells in the targeted submatrix (due to $R = BB^T$ ).
+- Note that the targeted cells (green) do not have to be contiguous.
+Once they are re-ordered into the lower right triangle, changes in these (orange) cells in the angles matrix will ONLY change these corresponding (orange) cells in the correlation matrix! - Changes to targeted cells WILL change other cells in the targeted submatrix (due to $R = BB^T$).
 HOWEVER, the ordering of the submatrix matters here, and can be exploited.
-For example, if we want to change the 4 cells above, but subsequently want to perform 'what if' analyses on only one of those cells (e.g. cell 1,2) without changing the other three, we reorder the original correlation matrix to place that cell as the 'first' in the lower triangle of the B matrix, as shown.
+For example, if we want to change the 4 cells above, but subsequently want to perform 'what if' analyses on only one of those cells (e.g. cell 1,2) without changing the other three, we reorder the original correlation matrix, if possible, to place that cell as the 'first' in the lower triangle of the B matrix, as shown.
 Then, subsequent changes to it will not affect the other (orange) cells.
-This 'rightmost' change rule is nested / hierarchical. - This gives us complete control and full flexibility in specifying scenarios; specifically, we can define which correlation cells are affected by the scenario, and which remain completely 'untouched,' all while automatically preserving positive definiteness.
+This 'rightmost' change rule is nested / hierarchical. - This gives us dramatically increased control and flexibility in specifying scenarios: many combinations of correlation cells can be selected and defined as relevant to the scenario, while those unrelated to the scenario will remain completely 'untouched' by NAbC's perturbation, all while automatically preserving positive definiteness.

 - Yet one question remains: when implementing NAbC for targeted scenarios, what do we do with the correlation cells that we do not want to change?
-To keep these cells 'untouched,' we must obtain the mean empirical correlation matrix from the simulations in Step 3., translate these to a matrix of angles, and then when sampling angles via nonparametric kernel in Step 4., simply insert these mean angles as constant values in each of the appropriate cells, across all N samples. - This way, when we convert sampled angles matrices back to correlation matrices in step 5., the correlation values in the 'untouched' cells will be their expected values,\ and remain 'untouched.' - Using the mean angles in this way not only preserves the mean correlation values,\ but also still enforces positive definiteness, since we used the ANGLES from the mean empirical correlation matrix, and not the mean empirical correlation matrix itself; thus, we remain on the unit hyperhemisphere, and remain positive definite. - Note that other researchers have struggled with the issue of separating and isolating the effects of individual correlations without affecting others in the matrix.
+To keep these cells 'untouched,' we must obtain the mean empirical correlation matrix from the simulations in Step 3., translate these to a matrix of angles, and then when sampling angles via nonparametric kernel in Step 4., simply insert these mean angles as constant values in each of the appropriate cells, across all N samples. - This way, when we convert sampled angles matrices back to correlation matrices in step 5., the correlation values in the 'untouched' cells will be their expected values, and remain 'untouched.' - Using the mean angles in this way not only preserves the mean correlation values, but also still enforces positive definiteness, since we used the ANGLES from the mean empirical correlation matrix, and not the mean empirical correlation matrix itself; thus, we remain on the unit hyperhemisphere, and remain positive definite. - Note that other researchers have struggled with the issue of separating and isolating the effects of individual correlations without affecting others in the matrix.
 Ng et al. (2013) and Yu et al. (2014) identify this as changes in "peripheral" correlations due to changes in "core" correlations, and are not able to control it. - However, the simple method described above reorder the correlation matrix as needed, and then only modify the corresponding angles in the lower triangular matrix while filling the 'untouched' cells with the mean-angle value constant allows for perfect control over which correlations are perturbed, and which remain completely untouched, thus solving the problem. - The spectral distributions of these submatrix scenarios appropriately reflect their selectively limited, yet still positive definite, perturbation, as shown below in empirical results.

-\ Strictly from the perspective of the sampling distribution, the empirical mean correlation matrix is the right source to obtain the constant-valued angles.
+^{} Strictly from the perspective of the sampling distribution, the empirical mean correlation matrix is the right source to obtain the constant-valued angles.
 Note, however, that the empirical mean matrix will not match the one specified in the model under non-elliptical data.
 This non-preservation under non-linear transformations is discussed below.